nishantjr/masters-thesis/thesis.md

 Conditions on the theories
 --------------------------

-For the Nelson Oppen method to be viable, the theories must meet some basic conditions.
+For the Nelson Oppen method to be viable, the theories must meet some conditions.

+2. They must be stably infinite
+3. They must be optimally intersecting.

 Stably Infinite